bparanj/Essential-TDD/en/01-fibonacci/01-finbonacci.markdown

 end
 ```

 This version illustrates using existing tests as safety net when making major changes to the code.
-Notice that we only focus only on one thing at a time, the focus can shift from one version to the other.
+Notice that we only focus on one thing at a time.
+The focus can shift from one version to the other.

 ## Exercises ##